TasumLuke/Research-Analytics-Platform/README.md

 cd research-analytics-platform

 # 2) Install JS dependencies
-npm ci        # preferred for reproducible installs if package-lock.json present
+npm ci        # preferred for reproducible installs.
+We have provided our package-lock.json that was generated
 # or
 npm install